 High up the main road, and close to the hospital, stands the second church of Spinalonga, Agios Nikolaos.

-One of the most significative places on the island is the small cemetery on the north-east bastion (Donato Bastion).
+One of the most significant places on the island is the small cemetery on the northeast bastion (Donato Bastion).
 I found that this moment during my Spinalonga tour was definitely the most touching.

 There are a few graves bearing no names.
 A plaque stands in memory of all those who suffered, hoped, lived, and perished on the Greek island of Spinalonga.